National Geographic Unique Lodges of the World

 Copal Waterfall Hike

 This was so cool!
-After two hours of downtime we met Lizardo at 7pm, put on our mud boots, and headed off into the forest.
+After two hours of downtime, we met Lizardo at 7pm, put on our mud boots, and headed off into the cloud forest of Ecuador.
 Well, three of us headed off.
 My 8-year-old got scared after only a minute and didn’t want to do the walk anymore, so it was just Lizardo, me, my 10-year-old, and my 12-year-old.
 We started by walking up the main road and then cut into the forest.
 Lizardo was bizarrely awesome at finding things.
 He would routinely shine his flashlight into the forest, tell us to be still, reach in, and then come out with something that we never would have seen on our own.
 Twice he brought us (angry) Oxibelis snakes, one of which bit him.
 “Don’t worry” he said, “it’s not venomous.
 There’s just a lot of pain and some blood.”
 Yeah, ok.
 But all of the other creatures were a little more friendly.
 We saw crickets, grasshoppers, three types of small frogs, lots of spiders, a tarantula, millipedes, and a stick insect that Lizardo placed on all of us.
 We also saw bioluminescent sticks.
 And to top it off, there are lightning-bug-like things called Cucuyas that would light up the forest periodically.
 Did I mention it was cool?

 Note: I didn’t take a camera, so I have no photos!
 I liked the idea of unplugging for a night and just enjoying the experience.
 Was it a good choice?
 No. I wish I had pics!